Don’t Pretend AI “Knows”

 Detects radial density distributions and measures compression severity:

-• CV (Coefficient of Variation): Measures clustering tightness
+Coefficient of Variation: Measures clustering tightness

-• Radial bins: 8-sector analysis of mass distribution
+Radial bands: 8-sector analysis of mass distribution

-• Attractor detection: Identifies stable geometric territories
+Attractor detection: Identifies stable geometric territories

-• Forbidden zones: Maps regions models systematically avoid
+Forbidden zones: Maps regions models systematically avoid

 Cross-platform fingerprinting reveals model-specific priors.
-Pre-failure detection shows degradation 3-4 inference steps before semantic breakdown.

-It's an Image Reasoning System.
+It's a Spatial Reasoning System.

 Consumer tools chase style.
 Research metrics chase numbers.
 The Lens chases authorship.